Steps to Hiring your First Employee in Maine

 Hiring your first employee as a new business owner is both an exciting and frightening experience.
-Not only do you have a person relying on you to pay them so they can provide for their family while balancing the cash flow needs of your business, there is a lot of paperwork and laws to comply with.
-Here are 8 steps a business will need to take when hiring their first employee in Maine.
+Not only do you have a person relying on you to pay them so they can provide for their family while balancing the cash flow needs of your business, but there is also a lot of paperwork and laws to comply with.
+Here are 8 steps a business will need to make when hiring their first employee in Maine.

 Step 1 – Register as an Employer

 Employers will need to first get a Federal Employer Identification Number (FEIN) – Form SS-4 from the Internal Revenue Service (IRS) in addition to the Employer Registration & Unemployment Account Number from the Maine Department of Labor.

 Each new employee will need to fill out the I-9, Employment Eligibility Verification Form from U.S. Citizenship and Immigration Services.
 The I-9 Form is used to confirm citizenship and eligibility to work in the U.S.

 The employee must complete Section 1 by their first day of work, and the employer will complete Section 2 by the end of the third business day after the employee starts.

 Employers don’t submit the I-9 form but are required to keep the form on file for three years after the date of hire or one year after the employee’s termination, whichever is later.

 Step 3 – Employee Withholding Allowance Certificate

 Each employee will provide their employer with a signed Withholding Allowance Certificate (Form W-4) on or before the date of employment.
 The W-4 form determines how much federal income tax will be withheld from the employee’s paycheck.